List of Philadelphia Phillies Opening Day starting pitchers

 Roy Halladay made his second consecutive Opening Day start for the Phillies in 2011 against the Houston Astros.

 The Philadelphia Phillies are a Major League Baseball franchise based in Philadelphia.
 They play in the National League East division.
 Also known in early franchise history as the "Philadelphia Quakers", the Phillies have used 72 different Opening Day starting pitchers in their 128 seasons.
 The first game of the new baseball season for a team is played on Opening Day, and being named the Opening Day starter is an honor, which is often given to the player who is expected to lead the pitching staff that season, though there are various strategic reasons why a team's best pitcher might not start on Opening Day.
 Where decisions are known, the 72 starters have a combined Opening Day record of 33 wins, 40 losses and 20 no decisions (33–40–20); where decisions are unknown, the team's record was 17–19.
 No decisions are awarded to the starting pitcher if the game is won or lost after the starting pitcher has left the game.
 It can also result if a starting pitcher does not pitch five full innings, even if his team retains the lead and wins.

 Hall of Fame left-handed pitcher Steve Carlton has the most Opening Day starts for the Phillies, with 14, compiling a record of 3–9–2.
-He is followed by Robin Roberts (twelve starts; 5–6–1), Chris Short (six starts; 3–1–2), and Curt Schilling (five starts; 2–0–3).
-Grover Cleveland Alexander also made five Opening Day starts for the Phillies, equal to Schilling; however, no information on his decisions in those games is available.
-The team's record in his five Opening Day starts is 4–1.
+He is followed by Robin Roberts (twelve starts; 5–6–1), Chris Short (six starts; 3–1–2), and Aaron Nola (six starts; 3–2–1).